ujseah/beavr-bot/CONTRIBUTING.md

 Before submittingL
 1. Ensure your branch is rebased on `upstream/main`.
-2. verify all tests pass
+2. Verify all tests pass
 3. Add or update documentation
 4. Add tests for new functionality